-BerendsenPressure < use Berendsen pressure bath coupling? > Acceptable Values: on or off Default Value: off
+BerendsenPressure < use Berendsen pressure bath coupling? > Acceptable Values: on or off Default Value: off Description: Specifies whether on pet Berendsen pressure bath as

 Description: Specifies whether or not Berendsen pressure bath coupling is active.
 If set to on, then the parameters BerendsenPressureTarget, BerendsenPressureCompressibility and BerendsenPressureRelaxationTime must be set and the parameter BerendsenPressureFreq can optionally be set to control the behavior of this feature.